stargate/stargate/docker-compose/cassandra-4.0/README.md

 * You can specify a released image tag (version) using `-t [VERSION]`.
 Consult [Docker Hub](https://hub.docker.com/r/stargateio/coordinator-4_0/tags) for a list of available tags.

-* Alternatively, build the snapshot version locally using instructions in the [developer guide](../../DEV_GUIDE.md) and run the script using the `-l` option.
+* Alternatively, build the snapshot images locally using the instructions referenced [above](#building-local-docker-images) and run the script using the `-l` option.

 * You can change the default root log level for the API services using `-r [LEVEL]` (default `INFO`).
 Valid values: `ERROR`, `WARN`, `INFO`, `DEBUG`